Skip to content

 topic: 'my-super-wooks-app',

-level: 2, // Allow only fatal and error logs
+level: 2, // Only fatal and error logs will show globally

 transports: [(log) => console.log(`[${log.topic}][${log.type}] ${log.timestamp}`, ...log.messages)],